watson-intu/self-docs/workshops-devcon/Workshop2-CustomizingTheConversationService/lab-docs/workshop_2.md

 ## 3. Adding a new conversation flow with a new intent, new entities, and new dialog

 ### A. Create a new intent

-**Important:** Intu is currently configured to recognize intents which are prefixed with **dialog_**.
-This is why when you do start creating an intent (like you will below for dialog_capitals) it begins with this **dialog** prefix.
-This is important to make sure Intu recognizes your intent and treats your input as a question that needs to be answered through Conversation.
-However, you can create your own prefix or pattern for intents should you choose, and you will find instructions for how to do this in **Challenge: Using your own custom Conversation workspace with Intu** below.

 1. Click on **Intents** on the top navigation bar of the Conversation browser window you're currently in.